 Electric Trailer Brakes - Electric braking systems are activated by an electronic signal sent from a trailer brake controller (special brake-sensing module).

-If electric trailer brakes are used, Infiniti recommends all-electronic actuation because with this system it will not be necessary to tap into the tow vehicle's hydraulic system.
+If electric trailer brakes are used, Infiniti recommends the installation of a trailer brake controller.
+If you use an all-electronic actuation system it will not be necessary to tap into the tow vehicle's hydraulic system.
 For adjustment specifications refer to the brake controller manual for the controller being used.

-For your convenience, QX56 and JX35 vehicles are pre-wired to accommodate most popular electric trailer brake controllers.
+For your convenience, QX80 and QX60 vehicles are pre-wired to accommodate most popular electric trailer brake controllers.
 A wiring harness is either included with your vehicle or available from your Infiniti retailer.
 This harness provides electric trailer brake controller input and output connections to the vehicle wiring.
 Contact an Infiniti retailer or a professional supplier of towing equipment for information on trailers equipped with electric brakes and for Genuine Infiniti jumper harness availability for your specific vehicle.

-NOTE - Improper or poor quality trailer harness wiring may affect your vehicle's electrical system.
+CAUTION- Improper or poor quality trailer harness wiring may affect your vehicle's electrical system.
 Use only an Infiniti approved wiring harness, or consult your retailer or professional supplier of towing equipment for compatible equipment.